Sabrinas Organizing

 Use a blank wall and make your customized bookcase.
 Then, add a curtain to cover it when people stay over.

-You can make the space useful by adding shelves (Affiliate Link), a very long curtain, and a rod attached to the ceiling.
+You can make the space useful by adding shelves (affiliate), a very long curtain, and a rod attached to the ceiling.
 Use your creativity.
 What wall are you not using?

 customize bookcases with closet